Wilson loops with neural networks: Applications and results

 This definition is accompanied by systematic errors stemming from the numerical derivative of the static energy.
 Therefore, an alternative definition was introduced in~\cite{Vairo:2015vgb,Vairo:2016pxb,Brambilla:2000gk} as

-where $\hat{\bv{r}}$ is the direction vector of the quark-antiquark separation, $\bv{E}$ the chromoelectric field vector, $t^*$ is an arbitrary timeslice, and $g$ the bare coupling.
+where $\hat{\bv{r}}$ is the direction vector of the quark-antiquark separation, $\bv{E}$ is the chromoelectric field vector, $t^*$ is an arbitrary time slice, and $g$ is the bare coupling.
 The object in the numerator, with the shorthand notation $W\!E_{r\times t}$, is a Wilson loop of spatial extent $\bv{r}$ with a chromoelectric field insertion at $t^\ast$ in the Wilson line at $\bv{r}$.
 The notation implies, but does not spell out, the path ordering of the modified Wilson loop.

 The $t\rightarrow\infty$ limit yields ground-state dominance, so $F_E(r)$ converges to the ground-state expectation value of the chromoelectric field~\cite{Brambilla:2021wqs}.
 Therefore, this object can be interpreted as